fabricesemti80/homelab-architecture/docs/architecture-decisions/0001-implement-adguard-for-dns-filtering.md

 ### Implementation Details

-*   An AdGuard Home instance is deployed at `10.0.40.53`.
+*   An AdGuard Home instance (`gatekeeper-53`) is deployed as a Proxmox LXC container at `10.0.40.53`.
-*   DHCP settings for trusted networks are updated to use AdGuard Home as the primary DNS server.
+*   DHCP settings for trusted networks are updated to use `gatekeeper-53` as the primary DNS server.
 *   AdGuard Home is configured with conditional forwarding for the `krapulax.home` domain to the UniFi router.
 *   The UniFi router is configured as a secondary DNS server for fallback.